 Our quality assurance system has been developed on the basis of the HACCP principles.
 All risks are identified and analysed and strict controls are implemented with regard to the critical points.
-Lloyd’s Register tests the quality assurance system annually against the BRC and IFS standards.
+Lloyd’s Register tests the quality assurance system annually against the IFS standard.
 Inspections are carried out regularly by the Dutch Food and Consumer Product Safety Authority.

 The inspection process begins with the reception of the raw materials, ingredients and packaging materials.
 All raw materials are examined the organoleptically (taste and smell), microbiologically and chemically in the company laboratory, as we check our products for undesirable microorganisms and chemical substances.
 To conduct these types of analysis, we work together with prominent laboratories, such as Silliker.

 Continuous investment in advanced equipment and our premises enables us to work in accordance with the strictest hygiene standards.
 Moreover, good personal hygiene is a must.
 Our staff wear industrial clothing clean on every day and hands and footwear are always disinfected at the entrance.